apr600/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a Ph.D.
 Candidate in Robotics at Northwestern University in Prof.  Todd Murphey's lab.
 My work focuses on robot learning for flexible task representations from variable, imperfect human demonstrations and high-dimensional sensory learning using distribution-based representations and information-theoretic measures.
-I am also the Team Lead on the DARPA OFFSET Sprint 3 Project, developing autonomous swarm algorithms for perception augmentation and exploring their efficacy in aiding an operator's situational awareness.
+I also lead Northwestern's project for the DARPA OFFSET Urban Swarm Challenge, developing autonomous swarm algorithms for shared human-swarm collaboration and exploring their efficacy in aiding task performance under dynamic, time-sensitive constraints.